 Benches, chairs, and couches are also available throughout the galleries, should you need to rest or reflect.

-We welcome children of all ages to the AGW!
+We welcome children of all ages to AWE!
 Please feel free to bring a stroller.
 You are encouraged to explore the galleries at your own pace and in the ways that best fit you and your family’s needs.
 Guests will also enjoy the Studio, our interactive, hands-on learning space for all ages.
 Join us for Saturdays in the Studio or enjoy a self-guided activity.

 Parents are welcome to breastfeed in all public spaces throughout the Gallery.